Phileosopher/commonplace/people-culture-cults_.md

 - They must acknowledge they were partly responsible for submitting their [will](decisions.md) to another person.
 - They *also* must acknowledge they were a victim of that leader exploiting their [trust](trust.md).

-* * * * *

-## Application

-While cults are sometimes obvious, there's a *spectrum* of cult-like behavior based on how much that group violates its members' [boundaries](people-boundaries.md) with their consent.
-On one end, it's a [well-marketed](marketing.md) product that implies a greater sense of meaning than what it really is, and goes all the way to a top-down [authoritarian](rules.md) society that advances genocide.

-All [addictions](addiction.md) are cults of 1+ people centered on that substance.

-Gaslighting is a person trying to create a cult with a 1-person following.

-The more [addicted](addiction.md) and isolated away from the rest of humanity, the more cult-like that group becomes.
-This has no limit, and can (but doesn't always) apply to most parts of society:

-- Geek subcultures
-- Hobby and political clubs
-- Church groups
-- Indigenous tribal societies
-- Small towns
-- Large corporations
-- Social media

-Calling something a cult isn't very relevant because most things in life have their cult [subculture](people-culture.md).
-Instead, look at *who* calls it a cult.

-Because of the [range of our personalities](personality.md), even a country-sized cult only has some adherents, with the rest only honoring the [culture](people-culture.md) for their [advantages](purpose.md).
-Even "mass formation psychosis" can only get 60-70% of the people all at once.

-To take extreme ownership of your life, with your thoughts, is essentially grabbing control of yourself and making a "cult" of your [personality](personality.md), for yourself alone.